vishrutkohli/mailman3/src/mailman/model/docs/registration.rst

     >>> registrar.confirm(bytes(b'no token'))
     False

-Likewise, if you try to confirm, through the `IUserRegistrar` interface, a token that doesn't match a registration event, you will get ``None``.
+Likewise, if you try to confirm, through the `IRegistrar` interface, a token that doesn't match a registration event, you will get ``None``.
 However, the pending event matched with that token will still be removed.
 ::

     >>> from mailman.interfaces.pending import IPendable